soxaholix-pointer/place_tux/README.md

 - Many, many options to choose from and to customize your system as you see fit.

-- You get to brag about how smart you are when a Windoze user sees you "hAcKIng" (I use Arch btw).
+- You get to brag about how smart you are when a Windoze user sees you "hAcKIng" (I use Arch BTW).

 #### It's powerful and secure.